-- 1.1 Surrey Pension Fund (the Fund) aims to be an informed and responsible long-term shareholder of the companies in which it invests.
-The Fund has a commitment to encourage responsible corporate behaviour, which is based upon the belief that active oversight and stewardship of companies encourages good long-term value and performance.
-The Fund has a duty to protect and enhance the value of its investments, thereby acting in the best interests of the Fund's beneficiaries. - 1.2 The Fund takes seriously its responsibility to ensure that its voting rights are exercised in an informed, constructive and considered manner. - 1.3 The fund complies with the Myners Principles of investment management and the UK Stewardship Code, the seven principles of which are shown below at section 5. - 1.4 The Fund will review its Responsible Investment and Engagement Policy annually at the same time it reviews its Statement of Investment Principles.
-The Fund's officers will carry out this review and propose any changes to the Investment Committee for consideration
+- 1.1 Surrey Pension Fund (the Fund) aims to be an informed and responsible long term shareholder of the companies in which it invests.
+The Fund has a commitment to encourage responsible corporate behaviour, which is based upon the belief that active oversight and stewardship of companies encourages good long term value and performance.
+The Fund has a duty to protect and enhance the value of its investments, thereby acting in the best interests of the Fund's beneficiaries. - 1.2 The Fund takes seriously its responsibility to ensure that its voting rights are exercised in an informed, constructive and considered manner. - 1.3 The fund complies with the Myners Principles of investment management and the UK Stewardship Code, the seven principles of which are shown below at section 5. - 1.4 The Fund will review its Responsible Investment and Stewardship Policy annually.
+The Fund's officers will carry out this review and propose any changes to the Pension Fund Board for consideration.